inlets/inlets.dev/blog/_posts/2020-12-15-multi-cluster-monitoring.md

 ## Monitoring the Client clusters

-After installing all the helm charts, server and clients, all the Prometheus services are available within our Observability cluster, and now we have some possibilities to visualise all those metrics in Grafana.
+After installing all the Helm Charts, server and clients, all the Prometheus services are available within our Observability cluster, and now we have some possibilities to visualise all those metrics in Grafana.

 Either we add all the different Prometheus servers as separate data sources in Grafana, or we configure the Prometheus server with those endpoints.
 The second option is for most cases preferable as it allows us the create an aggregated view.